Welcome to ePIXfab

 ePIXfab started as a collaboration between imec (Belgium) and CEA-LETI (France) to realize the Silicon Photonics Platform within the framework of ePIXnet, the FP6 Network of Excellence on photonic integrated components and circuits.
 The silicon platform was one of six technology platforms in ePIXnet (the others were the InP platform JePPIX, the nanostructuring platform NanoPIX, the packaging platform ePIXpack, a high-speed test platform and a high-performance computing platform).

 Further development of ePIXfab was pursued within the FP7 PhotonFAB project, co-funded by the European Union.
-PhotonFAB significantly reduced the barriers to access and has brought many improvements to ePIXfab: start of access to active (thermo-optic) devices, training including hands-on CAD software training, design kit, a more mature operation and a roadmap.
+PhotonFAB significantly reduced the barriers to access and has brought many improvements to ePIXfab such as the start of access to active (thermo-optic) devices, training including hands-on CAD software training, development of a design kit, a more mature operation and a roadmap of silicon photonics evolution.
 Users without prior silicon photonics expertise as well as first companies started to use our services.
-For more information on PhotonFAB, visit www.photonfab.eu

 In 2011, ePIXfab started a collaboration with Europractice IC service.
 In 2015 the MPW services provided by ePIXfab were completely transferred to Europractice IC service.
 Before this transfer ePIXfab had successfully completed 50 MPW runs.